 Is match required?
 Match is encouraged but not required.

-The grant program is currently CLOSED.
+The grant program is currently OPEN.
 You can view the most recent RFP here.

 Grant Application Process